Land & Water Conservation Division

-Under the policy direction of the Land Conservation Committee (LCC), the Land and Water Conservation Division (LWCD) carries out its land and water conservation mission by offering five major categories of services, as described below:
+Under the policy direction of the Public Works Committee (PWC), the LWCD carries out its land and water conservation mission by offering five major categories of services, as described below:

 A. Technical and Engineering Assistance: Provide local landowners, managers and units of government technical assistance to find solutions to land and water resource management problems.
 This includes activities such as: resource inventories, site surveys, soil profile analysis, hydrologic calculations, and the planning, design and installation of soil and water conservation practices.
 The LWCD also contracts for technical assistance related to wildlife damage to agricultural crops.

 B. Conservation Education: Conduct a wide variety of conservation education programs in partnership with other agencies and organizations.
 Target audiences range from urban to rural residents of all ages.
 The message is always to encourage individual action to reduce water pollution and to protect our soil and other natural resources.